grueproof/teamcharter/TeamCharterWorkshop.md

 ### Brainstorm

-For ten minutes, do a post-it note brainstorming session focusing on the follow questions:
+For ten minutes, do a post-it note brainstorming session focusing on the following questions:

 "What is is that we do that no one else can?
 What would new people need to know when joining us?"